-After choosing a server according to the performance of services, you can now choose a powerful operating system.
-Relying on the high-level hardware in our servers and in line with client satisfaction, we can provide and install for you all Linux family operating systems, including CentOS, Debian, Ubuntu, etc. Windows Server family and powerful hypervisors such as Vmware ESXi and Hyper-V. All you need to do is order your favorite operating system.
+After choosing the server according to your requirements, you can choose the operating system.
+Relying on the enterprise-grade hardware in our servers and in line with client satisfaction, we can provide and install your preferred operating system.
+We provide all Linux family operating systems, including CentOS, Debian, Ubuntu, etc. Windows Server family and powerful hypervisors such as Vmware ESXi and Hyper-V.

-Provide full root and administrator access for all operating systems
+Provide full root and administrator access to all operating systems

 We at 1Gbits provide unlimited bandwidth with all our VPS and a 10TB limit to all our dedicated servers equipped with our operating systems.

 Installation and pre-delivery testing to ensure hardware compatibility.

 Provision of valid licenses upon request of users for commercial operating systems.